arumals/vagrant-lamp/readme.md

 1. Install [virtualbox](https://www.virtualbox.org/wiki/Downloads) if you don't have it.
 2. Install [vagrant](https://www.vagrantup.com/downloads.html) if you don't have it yet.
-3. Clone the project into a folder `git clone git@github.com:arumals/vagrant-lamp.git project && cd project`.
+3. Clone the project into a folder `git clone git@github.com:arumals/vagrant-lamp.git project && cd project && rm -rf .git`.
 4. Run vagrant `vagrant up`, and wait for the the process to complete.
 5. Your project must be visible in the url [http://localhost:3000](http://localhost:3000).
 6. A new mysql `root` user with a `root` password is ready to be use (phpadmin is installed over [http://localhost:3000/phpmyadmin](http://localhost:3000/phpmyadmin)).